rkooyenga/page-dependencies/README.md

 # page-dependencies
-Spy on page assets with this tool as a bookmarklet scrtipt
+Spy on page assets with this tool as a bookmarklet script